Constitution and Bylaws

-The purpose of the SGA is to uphold the mission, strategic priorities and core exchange of ideas.
-The SGA will act as an advisory committee for the student body, and as a voice of the students, will be a liaison to the college administration.
+The purpose of the SGA is to uphold the mission, strategic priorities and core values of MVCC by promoting awareness, leadership, service, and a forum for an open exchange of ideas.
+The SGA will act as an advisory committee for the student body, and as a voice of the student, will be a liaison to the college administration.
 We are committed to the needs of our peers and we will strive to promote diversity, unity, respect, responsibility, and an opportunity for personal development outside the classroom.

 Article I Name __________________________________________

-The Name of this organization shall be the MVCC Student Government Association.
+The name of this organization shall be the Student Government Association.

 Article II Purpose and Objectives ___________________________

-All legislative powers herein shall be vested in the MVCC Student Government Association (SGA), which will consist of the Executive Committee and the General Assembly.
+All of the legislative powers herein granted shall be vested in SGA, which will consist of the Executive Committee and the General Assembly.

 The purpose of the SGA is to represent the academic and social issues of the students within the college community.

 - Communicate student issues to the college administration.

 - Establish opportunities for social and educational environments.

 - Participate in college events.